 With so many different makes, models, and options to select from when choosing a 22 suppressor, it all may seem a little overwhelming at first.
 But, it really doesn’t need to be.
 There are a few key things to understand which will narrow down your list, then it ultimately comes down to the price.

-We’ve put together this blog to answer some of the common questions as well as what our top four 22 suppressors are and why.
+We’ve put together this blog to answer some of the common questions as well as what our top picks are for the best 22 suppressor and why.

 Maxim Defense DRF-22 | Best 22LR Suppressor For The Money | $439.95 at Maxim Defense |